DataDog/documentation/content/tracing/advanced_usage/_index.md

 ## Logging

-Datadog's logging APIs allow for accessing active tracing identifiers, which can be used to correlate APM traces with specific log events.
+For each generated trace, there are very likely log events written by the monitored functions and applications.
+The purpose of this section is to explain how the correlation between traces and logs can be improved by automatically adding  a trace id in your logs and then use it in the Datadog platform to show you the exact logs correlated to the observed trace.

+{{< img src="/src/images/tracing/logs_in_trace.png" alt="Logs in Traces" responsive="true" style="width:70%;">}}

 {{< tabs >}}
 {{% tab "Java" %}}

+The idea is to leverage the MDC ([Map Diagnostic Context](https://logback.qos.ch/manual/mdc.html)) to automatically add the trace and span identifier into the logs.
-The Java tracer exposes two API calls to allow printing trace and span identifiers along with log statements, `CorrelationIdentifier#getTraceId()`, and `CorrelationIdentifier#getSpanId()`.
+The Datadog Java tracer exposes two API calls to allow printing trace and span identifiers along with log statements, `CorrelationIdentifier#getTraceId()`, and `CorrelationIdentifier#getSpanId()`.

-These identifiers can be injected into application logs using MDC frameworks.
+- To inject those identifier into application logs using MDC frameworks, use the following method:

 **log4j2**: